-Undergraduates interested in receiving academic credit for participating in departmental research activities should take BIO 491, Special Problems in Biology.
-Senior biology majors interested in gaining research experience in an off-campus medical, commercial, industrial or government agency should take BIO 409, Internship in Biological Sciences.
+Undergraduates interested in receiving academic credit for participating in departmental research activities should take BIO 391 (Research in Biology) and/or BIO 491(Capstone: Independent Research in Biology).
+Biology majors interested in gaining research experience in an off-campus external agency or university should take BIO 392 (Internship in Biology) and/or BIO 492 (Capstone: Professional Development in Biology).
+BIO 491 and BIO 492 are alternatives to the capstone course (BIO 490: Capstone: Seminar in Biology).
 Students interested in these research opportunities should consult their advisor or any faculty member in their field of interest.
-An overall GPA of 2.5 and a GPA 2.5 or better in BIO courses is required before taking BIO 409 or BIO 491.
+An overall GPA of 2.5 and a GPA 2.5 or better in BIO courses is required before taking BIO 491 or BIO 492.